coforma/temp-janus-hints/lesson9.md

     * Internal reports
     * Election letters
     * Letters
-    * Explanations \
+    * Explanations
- \

 The documents within each category are largely in alphabetical order, with some exceptions to ensure that related documents are placed together in an appropriate order.
 4. Select the document you would like to use.
 Janus displays that document as a PDF.
 You can view it on screen, download it, or print the document.

 ### Dynamic Documents

 Dynamic documents require you to make decisions and/or enter additional information that will be used to populate the document.
-The only two dynamic documents in Janus are the _case file report,  case notices_, and _free-form document_.
+The only two dynamic documents in Janus are the _case file report_, _case notices_, and _free-form document_.
 With the case file report, you can choose which sections to print.
 With case notices, you have many options that might even include custom information.
 For an example let’s look at the _free-form letter_:

 1. With the _Utility drawer_ open to _Documents,_ from within the _Letters_ section, select **Free-form letter**.
 Janus opens the _Free-form letter_ view.
 2. Janus lets you know that it will use the data from the case to populate the date, the to: information, and the from: block of text.
 In the _For your information (custom content)_ field, type the information you want to include in the letter.